zzonyo/trust-docs-test/source/index.html.md

 ```

-# WebSocket Subscription of Index and Basis Data
+# WebSocket Index and Basis Interface

-## The websocket url of Index and Basis Data is：wss://api.hbdm.com/ws_index
+### The websocket url of Index and Basis Data is：wss://api.hbdm.com/ws_index

 ## Subcribe Index Kline Data